autotelik/datashift/README.md

 ### <a name="Introduction">Introduction</a>

-Datashift automatically maps your files headers to your active record model attributes.
+Datashift automatically maps the headers in your import data to ActiveRecord model attributes.

-When your files differ from your models, it provides tools to generate a mapping document, so you can map source headers, to the destination target in your database.
+CLI tools are provided to generate a configuration and mapping document, that can be used to map headers to the destination target, when headers can't be mapped automatically to your models,

 Data transformations are supported, again via configuration setttings, which support